KTH-EXPECA/devdocs/docs/deployment/hardware_setup/raspberrypis.md

         force_turbo=1
         gpu_freq=600
         ...

+12. Enable the USB-Ethernet adapter.
+    Edit the `/etc/netplan/50-cloud-init.yaml` file and add the following to networks -> ethernets:

+    	...
+    	eth1:
+            dhcp4: true
+            optional: true
+    	...
+    And then apply the change by running `sudo netplan apply`

-12. Finally, verify that everything works once again by rebooting and then checking the core frequency and the temperature.
+13. Finally, verify that everything works once again by rebooting and then checking the core frequency and the temperature.

     1. Install `vcgencmd` if it's not available: